brainzcode/Azure_Zero/AZ-400/Day-2/integration_.md

 * Explore pre-built integration tools in the Visual Studio Marketplace for a simpler approach.
 * Consider third-party solutions or custom code development for migrations from specific platforms.

-Let me know if you'd like links to the mentioned resources or further guidance on migrating from a specific tool!